 (The scaffolding around the main tower was also used for art installations; photo © Stadt Wien PID/Bernato)

-The current restoration and renovation work on the Rathaus facade began in 2012 and should finish around 2024/2025.
+The current restoration and renovation work on the Rathaus and its façade began in 2012 and should finish toward the end of 2024.

-If that sounds like a long time, consider that this facade covers around 40,000m2 of historical surfaces and sculpted designs.
+If that sounds like a long time, consider that the façade alone covers around 40,000m2 of historical surfaces and sculpted designs.
 Which is equivalent to about 95 basketball courts, if basketball courts were covered in reliefs and statues acting as metaphors and allegories for 3-pointers, rebounds, and tactical awareness.

 (Pity the poor window cleaners, too, since the building has 2035 windows).

-Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower (tackled in phase 6).
+Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower.

 Obviously, the statues needed more than a quick blast with the leaf blower.
 We’re talking about valuable artefacts of the 19th century construction boom that saw such prestige projects as the Rathaus emerge from the remains of Vienna’s city fortifications.